smujtab/Zendesk-Coding-Challenge/ReadMe.md

 1. It made tracking the page number much easier as the code no longer had to create a different function to reset the page count, instead it just manually incremented depending on if there was a next page existed or not
-2. It made getting the next page easier as well as the class attribute ``nextPgae``could just be updated to the current response's ``next`` url link.
+2. It made getting the next page easier as well as the class attribute ``nextPage``could just be updated to the current response's ``next`` url link.
 3. It allowed for easier implementation of continuous scrolling past the last page to the front page through checking the `has_more` value of the ticket response.
-If false, then the ``Ticket.nextPage`` attribute would just be reset to the first page URL
+If false, then the ``nextPage`` attribute would just be reset to the first page URL

 ### Aspect # 3: OAuth vs Basic Authentication